sburgholzer/sburgholzer.github.io/_pages/cv.md

 ======
 * A.G.S, A.A.
 A.S.
 A.A.S, College of DuPage, 2016
 * B.S. in Computer Science, Lewis University, 2017, 3.87
-* M.S. in Data Science with a computer science concentration, Lewis University, 2019 (expected)
+* M.S. in Data Science with a computer science concentration, Lewis University, 2019, 4.0

 Work experience
 ======